UmarNawaz33/eshop-web-api/README.md

 #### Testing

-Some routes of api are protected so you will need to login/register before using them.
-For testing the api you can use [Postman](https://www.postman.com/).
+This api is not hosted on live server for now.
+Some routes of api are protected so you will need to login/register before using them. <br/>For testing the api you can use [Postman](https://www.postman.com/).

 ### Built With
 This application is built with the following: